 This is genuinely the last time I give way.
 It is impossible to say no to my fellow member of the Education Committee.

-Further the intervention made by my hon.
+Further to the intervention made by my hon.
 Friend the Member for South West Wiltshire (Dr Murrison), my constituency neighbour, I, too, met Wiltshire College last week, and it is eager to take on nursing apprenticeships.
 The college shows we can get past the few roadblocks, because it is already affiliated with universities in offering degrees.
 That is one way in which we can look positively at increasing the number of apprenticeships, rather than looking at it negatively, as we hear from the Opposition.

 My hon.
 Friend is a remarkable member of our Committee and she is right in what she says.
-It is good that the Minister for Health, the Minister for School Standards, the Minister for Universities, Science, Research and Innovation and the Minister for Apprenticeships and Skills are here, because we need to unblock the road blocks and bureaucracy and really make these things happen, so that thousands of people are doing this, not just 30.
+It is good that the Minister for Health, the Minister for School Standards, the Minister for Universities, Science, Research and Innovation and the Minister for Apprenticeships and Skills are here, because we need to unblock the roadblocks and bureaucracy and really make these things happen, so that thousands of people are doing this, not just 30.

 We need to ensure that we are making the progression as smooth as possible.
 Our Committee is concluding its inquiries on value for money in higher education and the quality of apprenticeships and skills training.
 Nursing bursaries are relevant to both, so we decided last week to hold a one-off evidence session on the subject in the next few weeks.
 I hope that the Minister for Health will accept our invitation to discuss the matter in greater detail then.
 I urge him to carry on championing nursing apprenticeships for other healthcare professionals and to set out in detail, at a later date, what the Government will do on apprenticeships.
 Let us make that culture change, so that apprenticeships are not seen as the inferior option to traditional courses.
-The change must start in Whitehall, and only when it happens will we see nursing apprenticeships used to their full potential, contributing effectively to tackling the skills deficit and helping the most disadvantage to do the careers that they and our country need.
+The change must start in Whitehall, and only when it happens will we see nursing apprenticeships used to their full potential, contributing effectively to tackling the skills deficit and helping the most disadvantaged to have the careers that they and our country need.

 As Members probably know, I was a nurse until last June.
 I did 12 years in cardiology and almost three in out-patient gynaecology clinics.
 As an ex-nurse, I could not be any more in opposition to this amendment to nursing bursaries, as I am concerned that it will fail to address the problems with nursing recruitment and will intensify the fall in applications to nursing courses.
 Overall, applications have fallen by 33% since March 2016, when bursaries were withdrawn.
 At that time, the Royal College of Nursing, a much respected and non-political body, said the changes were unfair and risky, and the Royal College of Midwives argued that the move threatened the future of maternity services in England.